tylerharter/cs301-projects/fall18/p8/README.md

    'Mileage': {'City mpg': '21', 'Highway_mpg': '30'}}}}
 ```

-In the process_args function, just like in P7, add a command for `read_json` function so that your main.py can run the following command.
+Note: The process args function has been pre-written.
+Hence for this assignment no modification of process_args() is necessary.

->python main.py read_file cars.json
+>python main.py cars.json read_json

 *If everything until here is correct, your score from test.py should be x%.*